mckays630/2015-03-06-nyas/README.md

 # workshop-template

-This repository is [Software Carpentry](http://software-carpentry.org)'s for the NYAS workshop, March 6-7, 2015
+This repository is for the Software Carpentry
+NYAS workshop, March 6-7, 2015